-Characteristics of romantic animated films
+Features of romantic animated movies

 Romantic animated films are characterized by exploring the love and emotions with a sensitivity that reaches audiences of all ages.